ifesdjeen/ifesdjeen.github.com/articles/ruby_is_not_the_best_choice_for_uploads.md

 take some time, but you'll discover a feature-rich protocol and will see how easy it is to solve even the most copmlex task using it.
 The rest of things for solving this particular task are already at your disposal.

-If you want some 'takeaway', I'd want it to be "write modular applications" and "do not couple your functionality".
+If you want some 'takeaway', I'd want it to be **"write modular applications"** and **"do not couple your functionality"**.
 Both statements are to be older than I am, and you have already heard a lot about that.
 But apps become so much easier to develop, maintain and scale by just following these two.
 There are many ways of doing so, of course, but the concept remains the same: use right tools for right job, and if a little new concept will in the end simplify your solution and bring benefits, you'll have to step over the semblant complexity.